Furikuda/bork/docs/internals/security.rst

-This effectively 'anchors' the manifest to the key, which is controlled by the client, thereby anchoring the entire DAG, making it impossible for an attacker to add, remove or modify any part of the DAG without Borg being able to detect the tampering.
+This effectively 'anchors' the manifest to the key, which is controlled by the client, thereby anchoring the entire DAG, making it impossible for an attacker to add, remove or modify any part of the DAG without Bork being able to detect the tampering.

-Note that when using BORG_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Borg will abort access when BORG_PASSPHRASE is incorrect.
+Note that when using BORG_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Bork will abort access when BORG_PASSPHRASE is incorrect.

 However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase prompt is a set BORG_PASSPHRASE.
 See issue :issue:`2169` for details.

 .. [#] The reason why the authentication tag is stored in the packed
-       data itself is that older Borg versions can still read the manifest this way, while a changed layout would have broken compatibility.
+       data itself is that older Bork versions can still read the manifest this way, while a changed layout would have broken compatibility.